amoshydra/pc-remote/README.md

 This project uses robot.js and electron.
 Additional step is needed to install the dependency.
 A postinstall script is provided to automatically rebuild the binary for robot.js after `yarn`.

-/* yarn is not supported in this repo

 #### Developing
 ```
 yarn watch